jimjam-slam/stickylabeller/README.md

 #### Limitations

-* `.l` and `.L` only currently support up to 26 facets—I haven't yet implemented a way for them to continue with AA, AB, AC, etc.
 * `.n`, `.l` and `.L` only work with `facet_wrap` for now.
 See [Issue #1](https://github.com/rensa/stickylabeller/issues/1).

 ### Including summary statistics in facet labels